nuls-io/NIPs/NIPs/NIP2_NULS Community Constitution(Last call).md

 ### **(I) Start a vote**

-1. The board member shall start a vote and only the transaction fee is required.
+1. The Council member shall start a vote and only the transaction fee is required.

 2. Ordinary members shall cast a vote.
 Deposit (100 NULS now) + transaction fee.